 In the town where I come from in southern Italy; in the early fifties when there was a new building to be build or some alterations to existing buildings to be done one of the first things we would see was that the master builder would get ready a good supply of slacked lime, because this was one of the most important building materials he would need to do the job.
-In those times bagged hydrated lime and cement was very expensive, and also bagged cement has a short life shelving span, as it reacts when humidity infiltrate the bags, therefore most people or builders that needed to build would use lime wherever they could; they would buy quick lime and get it process immediately on delivery themselves or with the help of the people that delivered it, of course one needs to know how to do that, because there is some danger while you are doing it, so let us see how it was done, and then we will also see where else the lime was used.
+In those times bagged hydrated lime and cement was very expensive, and also bagged cement has a short life shelving span, as it reacts when humidity infiltrate the bags, therefore most people or builders that needed to build would use lime wherever they could; they would buy quick lime and get it processed immediately on delivery themselves, with the help of the people that delivered it, of course one needs to know how to do that, because there is some danger while you are doing it, so, let us see how it was done, and then we will also see where else the lime was used.

-So; the master builder would get ready to do this; if he had some large container or a purpose made pit he could use them, otherwise he would build a square wall like a box and in this large box he would process the quick-lime, now the quick lime cannot be held the way it is for any length of time, because it reacts to humidity and violently to water, so it is necessary that it is turned into slacked lime as soon as possible after delivery.
+So; the master builder would get ready to do this; if he had some large container or a purpose made pit he could use them, otherwise he would build a square wall like a box and in this large box he would process the quick-lime, now the quick lime cannot be held the way it is for any length of time, because it reacts to humidity and violently to water, so, it is necessary that it is turned into slacked lime as soon as possible after delivery.

-Okay, the cart or the lorry is on the way, so the master builder gets his worker to start filling the pit with water, and when the quick lime arrives they start carefully throwing this burned lime stones into the pit in very small quantities, as soon as the quick lime comes in contact with the water it reacts and the water starts boiling, everybody is banned to approach the pit accept the people that need to work there, and they ware some protective gear, because it is dangerous to handle quick-lime and around the pit, this process goes on until all the quick lime is thus treated, once they have done that it is left to cool down for a few days; after it has cooled down it is a lot less dangerous, but still you need to be careful near the lime pit.
+Okay, the cart or the lorry is on the way, so, the master builder gets his worker to start filling the pit with water, and when the quick lime arrives they start carefully throwing this burned lime stones into the pit in very small quantities, as soon as the quick lime comes in contact with the water it reacts and the water starts boiling, everybody is banned to approach the pit accept the people that need to work there, and they ware some protective gear, because it is dangerous to handle quick-lime and around the pit, this process goes on until all the quick lime is thus treated, once they have done that it is left to cool down for a few days; after it has cooled down it is a lot less dangerous, but still you need to be careful near the lime pit.
 You see the lime pit is now filled up with slacked lime, which looks like curd when you make cheese, but it is still very dangerous and it can easily kill you if you fall in it, its contend must be handled with caution, but anyhow the slacked lime is now ready to be used, this is how the builders used to get ready the lime to make mortar.
-Now to use this lime to make mortar might be a bit different than using bagged hydrated lime or cement; so we will come back to that soon enough, as now I would like to talk about some other lime use first.
+Now to use this lime to make mortar might be a bit different than using bagged hydrated lime or cement; so, we will come back to that soon enough, because now I would like to talk about some other lime use first.

 Lime use in farming